 Released in March 1983, Quiet Riot's 'Metal Health became the first heavy metal disc to capture the top spot on Billboard's Top 200 Albums chart.

-The Time Keith Emerson Injured His Hands at an Emerson, Lake and Palmer Concert
+45 Years Ago: Keith Emerson Injures His Hands at Concert

 The progressive-rock supergroup Emerson, Lake and Palmer were never really notable for their restraint, either in the complexity and execution of their music or in their over-the-top live shows.